 - A simple form is not sufficient to aid a user in completing a task

 Avoid using a wizard for simple data entry tasks in which a basic form would suffice.

-The PatternFly wizard is designed as a modal experience.
-This will keep users focused on the task at hand.
-They must either complete all of the steps of the wizard or cancel before navigating elsewhere within an application.
+The modal wizard lives in a modal dialog.
+If necessary, the default width and height of the modal can be overridden to increase that available content area.
+In most cases, the modal wizard is recommended as it will keep users focused on the task at hand.
+Users must either complete all of the steps of the wizard or cancel before navigating elsewhere within an application.

 - The Back button is disabled on the first page of the wizard.

 - To abandon the wizard, the user selects Cancel in the button footer or the Close button in the header.
 Closing the wizard will discard current changes, so it may be appropriate to insert a confirmation message before executing this operation.

 - Wizard steps are skippable if the user configures them to be

 - The user can jump to steps directly if the user clicks on a step in the nav (if the step is not disabled)

 Sub-steps can be added to the sidebar.
 Use sub-steps when there is a hierarchical relationship between a group of steps, if a primary step contains too much content to be displayed on one page, or when there is a set of optional settings that make sense to group together where the user need not visit each page.

 - Sub-steps: Sub-steps are always nested inside of a major step.